 The Chase Sapphire Preferred card comes with a 50,000 Ultimate Reward (UR) Point bonus + 5,000 Points for adding an authorized user.
 To earn this bonus, you will need to spend $4,000 in 90 days.
 With this bonus, you will have enough for TWO ROUND TRIP TICKETS!!
 Chase UR points convert directly to Korean Air Skypass miles at a 1:1 ratio, and the transfer is instant.

 Option 2 – Chase Sapphire Reserve Card

-The Chase Sapphire Reserve would be the top option here, because it comes with a sign up bonus of 100,000 UR points!
+The Chase Sapphire Reserve also comes with a sign up bonus of 50,000 UR points!
 However, it does carry a $450 annual fee, which may deter those who are new to the world of miles/points.
 The card also features a $300 travel credit annually and free Global Entry.
-This is an absolutely incredible value if you are willing to pay the big annual fee.
-You can take FOUR people to Hawaii with the bonus from this card!
+This card is a fantastic value if you are willing to pay the big annual fee.

 Option 3 – Chase Ink Preferred Business Card

 The Chase Ink Preferred card comes with an 80,000 UR Point bonus!
 This will be more than sufficient to get you and a companion to Hawaii.
 You will even have points left over if you need to top up your Hyatt account for a hotel while you’re in the islands!
 This is a business card, but you do not need an actual business to qualify.
 Simply use your SSN instead of an EIN on the application.

 Option 4 – Chase Ink Plus Business Card